Who needs ISO 27001 certification?

-In this post, we’ll walk you through the basics of the ISO 27001 certification, and help you determine if it will serve your business goals and your customers’ needs.
+In this post, we’ll walk you through the basics of the ISO 27001 certification and help you determine if it will serve your business goals and customers’ needs.
+We’ll discuss what is ISO 27001 certification and who needs ISO 27001.

 A primary goal of ISO 27001—as well as other compliance certifications such as SOC 2—is to prove to your clients and customers that security is a top priority.

-ISO 27001 is considered the global gold standard for ensuring the security of information and supporting assets.
-Obtaining an ISO 27001 certification can help an organization prove its security practices to potential customers around the world.
+ISO 27001 is considered the global gold standard for ensuring the security of information and data.
+Obtaining an ISO 27001 certification can help an organization prove its security practices to potential customers worldwide.

-SOC 2 is a well-known U.S. security standard and has become a common business practice.
-If your company only performs business with U.S.-based customers, a SOC 2 may be sufficient.
+SOC 2 is a well-known US security standard and has become a common business practice.
+If your company only performs business with US-based customers, ISO 27001 certification may not be necessary.

-If your company focuses much of its work outside of North America, or if your clients and prospects have sought proof of your company’s security against an internationally accepted standard, then ISO 27001 certification may also be important.
+If your company focuses much of its work outside of North America, ISO certification may be needed.
+Additionally, if your clients and prospects have sought proof of your company’s security against an internationally accepted standard, then ISO 27001 certification may also be important.

 Many companies decide they eventually need both a SOC 2 and an ISO 27001 certification based on the demands of their growing customer base.
-Your company may first consider a SOC 2 and later the ISO 27001 standard as your business expands.
+At first, your company may consider a SOC 2 and later pursue ISO 27001 as your business expands.

-- Clearly scoping and effectively implementing an Information Security Management System (ISMS)
+- Scoping and effectively implementing an Information Security Management System (ISMS)

 - Establishing an ISMS governing body composed of senior management and key stakeholders from throughout the company